Lizodhiambo/alx-low_level_programming/README.md

-Working on debugging in C
+Working on C language projects